-A master file and a Local file must be prepared by MNE groups having total consolidated group revenue of at least EUR 50 million in the fiscal year that immediately preceded the year for which a tax return is being filed.
+A master file and a Local file must be prepared by an MNE Group having total consolidated group revenue of at least EUR 50 million in the fiscal year that immediately preceded the year for which a tax return is being filed.

-&lt;sup>65 The exemption is determined by controlled transactions on the basis of an entity by entity.
-See article 66.4 paragraph 7 of the Act on Special Measures Concerning Taxation (Japanese text only) at: https://elaws.e-gov.go.jp/document?lawid=332AC0000000026.

-&lt;sup>66 Figures are updated every year
+Peru

-Peru Local file : Taxpayers whose accrued income does not exceed 2 300 Tax Units (~EUR 2.6 million) and transactions subject to the transfer pricing rules are below 100 Tax Units (~EUR 111 000) are exempted.
-Taxpayers with transactions subject to the transfer pricing rules between 100 and 400 Tax Units (~EUR 111 000 and EUR 444 000), are only required to prepare a simplified local file.
-Master file : Taxpayers whose accrued group income does not exceed 20 000 Tax Units (~EUR 22.2 million), and transactions subject to the transfer pricing rules are below 400 Tax Units (~EUR 444 000) are exempted.
-Spain Exemptions to document controlled transactions apply to: (i) transactions below EUR 250 000; (ii) transactions within entities which form part of a tax consolidated regime, (iii) transactions under the tax regimes of temporarily business unions and associations of economic interest; and (iv) the sale and acquisition of securities through public offering.
-Simplified transfer pricing study (local file) for medium (with income not exceeding EUR 45 million a year) and small taxpayers (with income not exceeding EUR 10 million a year) also apply.
-Groups with income not exceeding EUR 45 million a year are exempted from the master file.
-Uruguay When the aggregate transactions subject to transfer pricing rules, undertaken
+Local file: Taxpayers whose accrued income does not exceed 2 300 Tax Units and transactions subject to the transfer pricing rules are below 100 Tax Units are exempted.
+Taxpayers with transactions subject to the transfer pricing rules between 100 and 400 Tax Units, are only required to prepare a simplified local file.

-When the aggregate transactions subject to transfer pricing rules, undertaken during the fiscal year, do not exceed 50 million Indexed Units ( $\sim$ EUR 4.5 million), taxpayers are exempt from submitting the transfer pricing study.
+Master file : Taxpayers whose accrued group income does not exceed 20 000 Tax Units, and transactions subject to the transfer pricing rules are below 400 Tax Units are exempted.
+(1 Tax Unit = EUR 1 113 approximately for 2019).
+Spain There are some exemptions (e.g. transactions below EUR 250 000 or intragroup transactions if a tax consolidated regime is applied, do not need to be documented) and some simplification measures for medium (with income not exceeding EUR 45 million a year) and small taxpayers (with income not exceeding EUR 10 million a year).
+Uruguay When the aggregate transactions subject to transfer pricing rules, undertaken during the fiscal year, do not exceed 50 million indexed units (approximately EUR 4.3 million), taxpayers are exempt from transfer pricing documentation obligations.

-&lt;sup>67 See Article 16.3 of the Income Tax Regulations ["Reglamento de Impuesto a las Sociedades"]. https://www.boe.es/buscar/act.php?id=BOE-A-2015-7771

-&lt;sup>68 Notwithstanding, taxpayers must maintain documentation to support their transfer pricing determination and must be provided to the tax authority at its request.